Grandma’s Cherry Pie makes everyone smile! Thousands have baked this simple cherry pie recipe and you can too!

 Now let’s discuss the elephant in the room.
 What’s that you say?

 Most people I talk to are really intimidated when it comes to making pies.
-But you really don’t have to be!
+But you really shouldn’t be!

 It’s kind of like building in layers.
 Not quite as easy as some cakes, but not as difficult as others!